 - Substitution Charts: Many common foods aren’t allowed on the AIP, and new cooks can feel at a loss, without their familiar ingredients.
 Sarah tells you which AIP foods are good substitutions for flour, butter, tomatoes, pasta, bread, crackers, and more.

 - Quick Description of the Why’s behind the AIP: An awesome two-page summary that efficiently describes how the AIP works: through nutrient density, gut health, hormone regulation and immune health.
 It’s basically the cliff notes for her first book: The Paleo Approach.

 - A Picture Recipe Index: How cool is that?

 Ready for a recipe?
 Last year, Sarah asked if I would like to test some recipes for her book.
 Yes, please!
 My favorite was this barbecue sauce, which I used on a rack of babyback ribs.
 Let me tell you now – it’s gooooood!
 She’s graciously agreed to let me share it with you!Print

 More Delicious Recipes & Resources

-The winner was chosen with a random number generator on 8/15/2014.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Heidi!
 If you didn’t win, don’t despair.
 The book is reasonably priced and worth every penny.
 You can purchase a copy here.